myriadrf/lc-website/developer/hardware/ci/ciran1.rst

 CIRAN1
 ======

-This susbsystem is based on the :ref:`introduction/index:Reference Hardware Platform` and is comprised of an SBC, LimeSDR and duplexers, without any RF PA or LNA.
+This subsystem is based on the :ref:`introduction/index:Reference Hardware Platform` and is comprised of an SBC, LimeSDR and duplexers, without any RF PA or LNA.

 Views